-There are $M$ lower level problems defined on each data source.
-We first solve each of the lower level problems $g_{i}(\phi_{i})$ using K-step gradient descent starting from a common parameter $\theta$ shared by all data sources from the upper level with a learning rate $\alpha$
+There are $M$ lower-level problems, one for each data source.
+We first solve each of the lower-level problems $g_{i}(\phi_{i})$ using K-step gradient descent starting from a common parameter $\theta$ shared by all data sources from the upper level, with a learning rate $\alpha$